New ES2020 features

 // ]

-Depending on the JavaScript execution environment, the global object is accessed differently.
-In browsers window, global in node, etc. globalThis appears as a solution, to avoid having to perform additional checks, detect the environment and execute the statement that gives access to the global object in the current environment.
+Depending on the JavaScript execution environment, the global object is accessed differently: window in browsers, global in Node.js, and so on. globalThis appears as a solution, avoiding additional checks to detect the environment and access the global object.

 In browsers: